 - If this position is assigned to a clinical area, successful candidate will be required to complete a pre-placement medical evaluation/health screen.
 Required N-95 mask fitting, testing, vaccinations to include annual TST, Tdap, and Hepatitis B will be determined based on location and nature of position.

-- Work is normally performed in a typical interior/office work environment.
+- Work is performed in an interior medical/clinical environment.

-- Work environment involves exposure to potentially dangerous materials and situations that require following extensive safety precautions and may include the use of protective equipment and dose badge.
+- Work environment involves exposure to potentially dangerous materials and situations that require following extensive safety precautions and may include the use of protective equipment.

 - Moderate physical activity.
 Requires occasional handling of items up to 100 pounds.